streetstoriesems

 Mr. Peterson had received an award from a place called H. L. Financial and he appeared in one photo dressed as Santa for the H. L. Financial Christmas party.
 As sad as it was to see these brief glimpses into his life it made him more human and substituted for the personality that we would never meet.

-The building manager came back, bringing the police with him.
-He told us the story of a man who had everything and then lost it.
+The manager knew a lot about our patient and told us the story of a man who had everything and then lost it.
 “When his wife died, so did he, he was never the same.”
 He told us that the Petersons were a nice couple who tipped well and gave good bonuses at holidays.

-But when Mrs. Peterson was diagnosed with cancer they tried everything to save her.
+When Mrs. Peterson was diagnosed with cancer they tried everything to save her.
 The building manager told us that Mr. Peterson missed a few weeks of work and even though he had been a top earner, they fired him the first chance they got and replaced him with a relative of his manager.
-He told us that Mr. Peterson believed they were looking for the first excuse to get rid of someone in his position so they could install the nephew.
-“Just evil, those people are,” he told us, shaking his head.
-When he lost his job he lost his health insurance.
-As the bills piled up he sold everything he could.
-“Then his wife died and he became depressed.
-He had a hard time getting a job.
-All his friends left him alone.
-That made him more depressed.
-And now this.”
+He continued that Mr. Peterson believed they were looking for the first excuse to get rid of someone in his position so they could install the nephew.

-In an effort to make a notification the police decided to play Mr. Peterson’s answering machine messages.
+In an effort to make a notification, the police decided to play Mr. Peterson’s answering machine messages.
 There were 47 of them.

 “Mr. Peterson, your payment is two months past due.
 Please call us about making a payment.”
 Several messages were from random companies requesting payments.
 But interspersed with those requests for money were requests from H. L. Financial, who apparently financed his mortgage.